-Please mark votes as in this example.
+X Please mark votes as in this example. tnis example.

 Your vote is important.
-Whether or not you plan to attend the 2004 Annual Meeting of Stockholders of FormFactor, Inc. in person, we urge you to complete, date, sign and promptly mail this proxy in the enclosed postage-paid envelope (to which no postage need be affixed if mailed in the United States) so that your shares of our common stock may be represented at the Annual Meeting.
+Whether or not you plan to attend the 2005 Annual Meeting of Stockholders of FormFactor, Inc. in person, we urge you to complete, date, sign and promptly mail this proxy in the enclosed postage-paid envelope (to which no postage need be affixed if mailed in the United States) so that your shares of our common stock may be represented at the Annual Meeting.

-THE BOARD OF DIRECTORS OF FORMFACTOR RECOMMENDS A VOTE "FOR" THE ELECTION OF THE CLASS I NOMINEES LISTED BELOW TO THE BOARD OF DIRECTORS AND "FOR" PROPOSAL NO. 2.
+THE BOARD OF DIRECTORS OF FORMFACTOR RECOMMENDS A VOTE "FOR" THE ELECTION OF THE CLASS II NOMINEES LISTED BELOW TO THE BOARD OF DIRECTORS AND "FOR" PROPOSAL NO. 2.

-FOR AGAINST ABSTAIN 1.
-To elect as Class I directors the following nominees: (01) Dr. Igor Y. Khandros, (02) Dr. William H. Davidow ominees: 2.
-To ratify the selection of PricewaterhouseCoopers LLP as independent auditor of FormFactor for the fiscal year ending December 25, 2004.
-0 0 0 FOR ALL NOMINEES 0 0 WITHHELD FROM ALL NOMINEES 0 For all nominees exc ept as v vritten above Mark box at right if you plan to attend the Annual Meeting.
-0 Mark box at right if an address change or comment has been noted on the reverse side of this card.
-This proxy must be signed for your instructions to be executed.
+1. To elect as Class II directors the following nominees: F FOR AGAINST ABSTAIN (01) G. Carl Everett, Jr., (02) Dr. Homa Bahrami To ratify the selection of PricewaterhouseCoopers LLP as independent auditor of FormFactor, Inc. for the fiscal year ending December 31, 2005.
+FOR ALL NOMINEES O O WITHHELD FROM ALL NOMINEES 0 For all nominees except as written above Mark box at right if you plan to attend the Annual Meeting.
+0 Mark box at right if an address change or comment has been noted on the reverse side of this card. sign.
+Signature should correspond with names printed on this p This proxy must be signed for your instructions to be executed.
 Each joint owner should sign.
-Signatures should correspond with names printed on this proxy.
-Attorneys, executors, administrators, guardians, trustees, corporate officers or others signing in a representative capacity should give full title.
-Please complete, date, sign and promptly mail this proxy promptly whether you plan to attend the Annual Meeting or not.
-If you do attend the Annual Meeting, you may vote in person if you desire.
-Sig gnature: Ι Date: Signature: Dat e:
+Signature should correspond with names printed on this proxy.
+Attorneys, executors, administrators, guardians, trustees, corporate officers or other signing in a representative capacity should give full title.
+Please complete, date, sign and promptly mail this proxy whether you plan to attend the Annual Meeting or not.
+If you do attend the Annual Meeting, you may vote in person if your desire.
+Signature: Date: Signature: Date: :